 In 2023 the district was notified that we were awarded a \$2.7 million-dollar Local Community Project grant from Washington State Department of Commerce.
-This Grant award will be received in 2024 and allow the district to repay in full the LTGO bond that was issued in the first quarter of 2023 to cover unanticipated construction delay and supply chain increases.
-The district anticipates this will happen in the first half of 2024.
+This Grant was awarded in 2024 and allowed the district to repay in full the LTGO bond that was issued in the first quarter of 2023 to cover unanticipated construction delay and supply chain increases.